 Howard's Way Trailhead

 This place might be my favorite place to come.
 Not only for photos, but just to go on walks with my hubby and kids.
 It has big trees and it is along the river.
 Sometimes the river is low enough it opens up a huge area of just river rock.
 In early spring and (I am told), in the fall, the water goes down.
 During late spring and summer the river is high, so no rocks, but still stunning.
+Because we spend lots of time on the trail and in the trees, I do recommend come a little earlier than normal to make sure we get some good light within the trees.
+I do have a couple spots outside of the trees too, that we step out.

 We drove out here in February, which was very golden and beautiful.
 The rock structures provide an amazing backdrop. (not shown here.)
 My kids loved climbing, running and exploring all around.
 I have heard that you do have to watch out for rattle snakes during the summer.
 This location is also 40 minutes away from Ellensburg.
 But it really is a site to see.
+I recommend taking photos here between October-April.

 Umtanum Creek Recreational Site